roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 ### Gameplay & Exploration Mechanics

 #### 3. System Surveying (Anomaly Mapping)
-* **Description:** A temporary, mini-CA that simulates the exploration and analysis of a volatile, uncharted cosmic anomaly, reflecting the lore surrounding "The Anomaly".
+* **Description:** A temporary, mini-CA that simulates the exploration and analysis of a volatile, uncharted cosmic anomaly, reflecting the dangers of exploring uncharted space.
 * **Phase 1 Stub:** Unlocked by an "Explorer-class" ship.
 The `Chart Anomaly` Narrative Action triggers a fire-and-forget simulation that runs for a set amount of Time Units.
 * **Player Access / Feedback:** A stylized **"Probe Data Report"** received as an in-game message.
 It displays a static, graphical snapshot of the anomaly's final state, accompanied by a narrative summary: *"Survey complete.
 The anomaly contains a high concentration of stable exotic particles.
 Data sold for +15 WP."*

 #### 4. Salvage Analysis
-* **Description:** A temporary mini-CA representing the complex process of sifting through salvaged wreckage for usable technology, reinforcing the lore of iterative engineering.
+* **Description:** A temporary mini-CA representing the complex process of sifting through salvaged wreckage for usable technology, reinforcing the setting's theme of iterative engineering.
 * **Phase 1 Stub:** Triggered by an `Analyze Salvage` Narrative Action after combat.
 A background simulation runs to determine what can be successfully reverse-engineered.
 * **Player Access / Feedback:** A narrative **"Workshop Analysis Report"** appears in the Hangar UI.
 It does not show the simulation, only the outcome: *"Analysis of the salvaged pirate vessel was successful.
 Our technicians have isolated a schematic for a more efficient engine manifold. **Progress made on 'Prospector Ship' Acquisition Project.**"*